LiamEderzeel/Pool/README.md

 # Pool
 Pool is a simple object pool lib for Unity3D I wrote so you don't have to at the start of every project.
+## Installation
+1. Clone this repository and use the Package Manager Window > Package Manager to add the package.json located in the root of this repository.
 ## Examples
 Use for normal classes.
 ```csharp